This story takes place shortly before Sweet Sixteen, because that story takes place on Halloween, and I almost forgot while writing this one.

 “You underestimated the power of napkin hands!”
 I declared, the cloth protecting my knuckles as I pummeled her.

 “What’s happening?”
 Erin Walsh asked.
 I had almost forgotten that they were our audience.

 “Can’t talk!”
 I said.
 “Busy punching!”

-“Come on, Caorthannach,” I said, scrambling to my feet.
+“Come on, Caorthannach,” I said as I tried to grapple her again.
 “You don’t have to do this.
-We can have another cup of tea inside.”
+Let’s go b ack inside.
+Get another cup of tea.”